5.3 Supporting FAIR within your designated communities

 While Section 5.2 addressed ways that organisations can enable FAIR internally, this section focuses on the role of a data archive in educating their designated communities on FAIR principles.
 There is not one approach that fits every archive, but rather you should determine what makes sense for your archive and your designated community.
 We will introduce the different perspectives as well as give some examples from CESSDA Service Providers.

-Make sure that you inform your research communities in how the make data FAIR.
+Make sure that you inform your research communities on how to make data FAIR.

 5.3.1 Promoting and embedding FAIR